cristiano-pacheco/challenge-h4/README.md

-# Hapi / MongoDB Starter Kit for Restful API's Development

-This package provides a basic skeleton for an API development in Nodejs platform with Hapi framework and MongoDB.
+# Coding Challenge for Immersion in Development of APIS Training - Horizon 4

+This package contains the code developed to solve the final challenge proposed in the API's immersion training

 ## Features
   * Crud of users
+  * Crud of companies
+  * Crud of employees
   * Authentication with JWT
   * Swagger documentation